IOC head Bach says he has “sympathy” for Caster Semenya

 Based on Wednesday’s CAS decision, Semenya, who won the 800 meters at the 2012 and 2016 Olympics, would have to artificially reduce her levels of testosterone to defend her titles at the Tokyo Olympics in 2020.

-After winning an 800-meter race at the Doha Diamond League on Friday, her reply to a question of whether she will now submit to new regulations and take hormone-reducing medication was: “Hell no.”
+After winning an 800-meter race at the Doha Diamond League on Friday, her reply to a question of whether she will now submit to new IAAF regulations and take hormone-reducing medication was: “Hell no.”

 At the Australian Olympic Committee annual general meeting on Saturday, Bach said at a media conference: “First of all I must say I have a lot of sympathy for Caster Semenya over this decision.”